My F&M

 How can charitable giving help you?

-Although the biggest purpose behind charitable giving is to help others, there are benefits to the donor.
+Although the primary purpose of charitable giving is to help others, there are also benefits to the donor.
 Part of this benefit is the intangible goodwill received through the process of donating and seeing the improvement and impact of your resources.
-More tangibly, there are charitable giving strategies that may help lower your tax bill, ranging from simple to extremely complex.
+More tangibly, there are charitable giving tax strategies that may help lower your tax bill, ranging from simple to extremely complex.
 These charitable giving tax deductions vary based on the type of assets you have available to give (for example cash, stocks, etc.), your income level, the amount you’re giving, and other case specific facts.

 If you are interested in charitable giving, the first step is identifying a few areas you are passionate about supporting.
-From there, the Foster & Motley team can help direct you to resources to identify specific charities that might be a good fit.
-Additionally, we can identify the most effective way maximize your tax savings through a charitable giving tax deduction so your dollars can stretch further.
-Contact one of our advisors today to learn more.
+We believe your financial plan should reflect what matters most to you, and can help direct you to resources to identify specific charities that might be a good fit.
+Our team helps you identify opportunities for charitable giving that align with your personal values, tax strategy, and overall wealth management goals.
+Contact one of our advisors today to learn more about charitable giving in financial planning.